safespring/web/content/blogg/2022-05-terraform-ansible.md

 ```

 The IP-address of the gateway is `185.189.28.40`.
 If we log in to the clients
-and ask what is our source-address as perceived from the Internet.
+and ask what is our source address as perceived from the Internet.
 ```
 $ ssh ubuntu@185.189.29.84
 (..)